 The forest provides clean air and water, wildlife habitat, scenic beauty, timber and non-timber forest products, education and research, and diverse public recreation opportunities.
 The river is a notable cold-water trout stream popular with local fishermen, while the forest is enrolled in the Michigan Commercial Forest Program and available for hunting.

 Thanks to long-standing partnerships with the Copper Country Chapter of Trout Unlimited and local landowners, grass-roots fundraising, and grant funding through the U.S. Forest Service’s Community Forest Program and the J.A.
 Woollam Foundation, the Keweenaw Land Trust acquired this property in 2014.
-It was the first step in a much larger collaborative conservation project in the Pilgrim River Watershed for public recreation, natural and scenic qualities, and sustainable forestry, including additional Conservation Easements held by the Keweenaw Land Trust.
+It was the first step in a much larger collaborative conservation project in the Pilgrim River Watershed with several other non-profit and Michigan Tech research partners.
+There are several tracts now protected for public recreation, natural and scenic qualities, and sustainable forestry, including additional Conservation Easements held by the Keweenaw Land Trust.